-When our multi-talented friend Natalie Wise asked us to contribute a recipe for her new book, we jumped at the chance.
-A published poet and the author of a slew of inspiring lifestyle books like Happy Pretty Messy, Gifts in Jars, The Natural Cleaning Handbook and the Self-Discipline Handbook, her latest book is chock full of fun, creative, delicious and festive ideas for gourmet hot chocolate treats with easy to follow instructions and sourcing guides.
-We are honored to be a part!
+When the multi-talented Natalie Wise asked us to contribute a recipe for her new book, our favorite forest-y combination of mint, pine and maple seemed like a no-brainer for a delicious hot chocolate drink.
+A published poet and the author of a slew of how-to lifestyle books like Happy Pretty Messy, Gifts in Jars, The Natural Cleaning Handbook and the Self-Discipline Handbook, Natalie’s latest book is chock full of fun, creative, delicious and festive ideas for gourmet hot chocolate treats with easy to follow instructions and sourcing guides.
+We are excited to be a part!

 As you know, we use a lot of foraged herbs in our chocolates, so I was inspired to include some that I feel especially drawn to in this recipe.
 I have loved the flavor of spruce since I was a small girl.
 My father planted spruce trees along the perimeter of our property and an early memory is popping off the tender, light green spruce tips in the spring and eating them, the citrus-y resinous flavor waking up my senses like all of the flowers budding, plants sprouting up and trees leafing out.
 Later on I was to learn that spruce is high in vitamin C, and that native american peoples used spruce as medicine for respiratory complaints.